 Wooden spoons have been used for rhythm percussion since ancient times (Romans, Greeks, Egyptians).
 African and Irish immigrants played a significant role in popularizing the use of spoons in America as a musical instrument in the 18th and 19th century.
 In the early 20th century, spoons were incorporated into early jazz, blues, and ragtime music, and especially in Appalachian music where spoons were used as rhythmic accompaniment for fiddle tunes and ballads.
 The mid-20th century folk revival renewed interest in spoons in many countries.
 Common kitchen utensils may be used, as well as purpose-made music instruments.
 You'll see both metal and wooden spoons, each with their own unique sound.
 Music instrument suppliers started offering spoons joined at the handle.
 We've had all kinds.
 Pictured is a smaller wooden set of attached spoons.

 Starting with early man, many cultures have a musical tradition of playing rhythm bones.
 Originally, animal bones were used.
-Today, you'll usually see commecial carved wooden bones.
+Today, you'll usually see commercial carved wooden bones.
 Carving your own wooden spoons or bones by hand is also an ongoing folk art.

 Shakers & Rattles